Finland

 In Finland, it is common to find orange snow poles with a thin white band near the top.

 NOTE: These are also found commonly in Norway and Sweden, but with a much wider white band, lower down on the pole.
-They can also have multiple white bands, while Finnish snow poles always have just one band.
+They can also have multiple white bands, while Finnish snow poles usually have just one band.

 The Finnish language is not related to most other European languages, so it has a very unique look.
 It has a lot of long words and double vowels.
 The Finnish alphabet includes the letters ä and ö.